 XHTML stands for EXtensible HyperText Markup Language.
 It is a markup language based on XML and almost identical to HTML.
 XHTML is stricter than HTML and does not allow any lapses in the code of webpages.
 XHTML is supported by all major browsers.

-XHTML retains all the features of HTML, but introduced more strict rules for creating pages, which allows you to make sites independent of the display device and browser.
-This means that the site will be correctly displayed in all modern browsers and platforms like computers, smartphones, PDAs, etc.
+XHTML retains all the features of HTML but introduced more strict rules for creating pages, which allows you to make sites independent of the display device and browser.
+It means that the site will be correctly displayed in all modern browsers and platforms like computers, smartphones, PDAs, etc.

 XHTML is supported by all modern browsers.